 If technological features are your thing, the Masimo MightySat could well be the oximeter for you.

-Substantially more expensive than the other units I have chosen for my top 6, this “Best Premium” option can connect to a cell phone app so that data can be recorded, tracked and analysed.
+Substantially more expensive than the other units I have chosen for my top 6, this “Best Premium” option can connect to a cell phone app so that data can be recorded, tracked and analyzed.

 Not only that, the device can measure a lot more than just the standard blood oxygen saturation (SpO2), pulse rate and pulse strength levels.